Here's what to know about the Nobel Peace Prize winners

 Bialiatski is one of the early founders of the democracy movement in Belarus, starting in the 1980s, and one of the country's most well-known human rights activists.
 Bialiatski has led a 30-year campaign for democracy and freedom, first under the former Soviet Republic and, since 1996, as founder of a human rights center to help political prisoners in the country's capital of Minsk.

-"He has devoted his life to promoting democracy and peaceful development in his home country," said Reiss-Ansersen, the chairperson of the Norwegian Nobel Committee.
+"He has devoted his life to promoting democracy and peaceful development in his home country," said Reiss-Andsersen in awarding the prize.

+Bialiatski has been persecuted for years by the regime of Belarusian President Alexander Lukashenko, who's been in power since 1994.
+Bialiatski has been in and out of prison and is currently in prison on what many believe are trumped-up charges of tax evasion — charges for which he never faced trial.

+Indeed, Bialiatski's colleagues admitted they weren't entirely sure if Bialiatski was aware of receiving the Nobel, given his confinement.

 Memorial